Dear Kettlebility Family,

 Meeting ID: 880 6089 3468

-- When you register for class you will see two classes for each time slot, please make sure you pick the appropriate class!
+- When you register for class you may see two or more classes for each time slot, please make sure you pick the appropriate class!

 Hooray!
 What will classes look like?
 Please read CAREFULLY!

 - Max of 6 students per class.

 - If the in-studio class is full (or you are waitlisted and don’t get into your chosen class time), you can still take that class remotely via ZOOM.

 We re-open with an abbreviated schedule, but our goal going forward is to increase the number and the diversity of class offerings as there is appropriate demand.
 Stay tuned for a member survey in the coming weeks so we know how we can construct our class offerings to best meet your needs and to serve our community.

 Besides our small classes, and your ability to continue to join our classes and your community from home, we want to share with you everything else we’re doing to protect the health of our members and instructors.
 Our safety procedures below follow CDC, WHO, and King County public health guidelines.
 All instructors have been briefed on the new procedures, which apply to both them and to you as students.
 Thank you for helping us keep everyone safe 🙂

 Before coming to the studio:

 - Plan to arrive early (Our check-in procedure will take a bit longer to keep everyone safe).